+EnclosureThis is the box that holds all the components.
+Enclosures come in all shapes and sizes, with nearfields generally being compact.
+This is for two reasons; they do not have to be as loud and powerful as main monitors, and they usually only have a woofer and tweeter, with no midrange speaker.
 Enclosures can make a huge difference in the resulting sound of a given speaker, with much attention paid by the maker to the cabinet material (to eliminate negative resonances) and the front fascia.
 This is especially true around the tweeter.
 In order to shape the outgoing sound waves, many manufacturers have proprietary curved designs to harness the inherently directional nature of high-frequency sonic waves.
 Genelec and Neumann are typical examples.

+CROSSOVERThe crossover gets its name from its function, as it is a network of circuitry that determines where the frequency band gets split up and sent to different speakers.
+The point where the signal stops going to the woofer and heads for the midrange instead is one of the “crossover” points on the spectrum.
+Part of the reason for crossovers is simple energy management.
 As you might expect, it takes more energy to create lower bass frequencies than it does higher frequencies.
 Since speaker types are specialized, you want your finely tuned tweeters to be spared the task of having to deal with the low end too.
 It wears them down when they want to be flying high.
 Although outboard crossovers are available, most of the time they are built into the enclosure and tailored to the specific drivers of that enclosure.

+SUBWOOFERThe subwoofer (or “sub”) is the basso profundo of the speaker world.
+It’s designed to reproduce all the lowest frequencies, sometimes even those you can’t hear, but only feel.
+A typical crossover frequency is 120 Hz; below that, the sub handles all the duties.
+It’s usually big and power-hungry, and despite its size, the sub can really help in nearfield monitoring due to the physics of sound.
 Low bass frequencies are much less directional than mids and highs, so you don’t have to have your sub sitting on top of the mixing console.
 It can be moved to a convenient location nearby and you will still hear/feel it doing its thing.
 Because it’s so power-hungry, a subwoofer is usually self-powered, or active.
 Often the sub will also have an adjustable crossover to let the user decide which frequencies it should handle.

+WOOFERThe woofer handles the low end.
+In the early days of speaker design, this name was chosen to imitate the type of sound the larger speaker reproduces, i.e. the woofing of a dog.
+Yes, it’s that simple.
+More complicated is pinning down the exact specs of a woofer.
+In speaker design, everything is relative, so there is no fixed size for a woofer.
+It could be 4” or 15” across.
 The key point is that the woofer is the driver inside the enclosure designed to deliver the low end.
 In a typical main monitor, this would be a very large cone driver.
 In a nearfield reference monitor, the size is more typically 6-8”.
 Because most nearfields have only two drivers, the woofer also has to handle some of the midrange frequencies.
 This is where a good crossover becomes critical in deciding where to split up the spectrum for the best reproduction.

 MIDRANGEA true midrange will be part of a three-way (or more) monitor system, which is almost always found in main monitors.
 In nearfields, this driver is usually absent and its role split between the woofer and tweeter.

-Tweeter is not just a character in a Traveling Wilburys song; its more important role is to reproduce the high end of the sonic spectrum.
+TWEETERTweeter is not just a character in a Traveling Wilburys song; its' more important role is to reproduce the high end of the sonic spectrum.
 And of course, tweeter got its silly name for the same reason as its big brother.
-Its an imitation of the sounds it makes, such as the high-pitched tweeting of birds.
+It's an imitation of the sounds it makes, such as the high-pitched tweeting of birds.
 A tweeter is also relative and has no fixed size; it may be larger in nearfields because it has to reproduce some of the midrange as well.
 In main monitors, the tweeter can be smaller since it handles a narrower spectrum, and there may be more than one.

 Active vs. Passive Monitors